 Who owns the Thames Path?

-The land that Thames Path crosses is privately owned by many different individuals or organisations.
-The Trail itself follows ‘public rights of way’ across this land which are of four types - footpath, bridleway, restricted byway or byway.
-You have a legal right to walk on any public right of way or cycle/ride on all except public footpaths unless you have the landowner's permission to do so - most of the Thames Path is a public footpath and therefore very little of it can be cycled/ridden.
+Most of the land that the Thames Path crosses is privately owned by many different individuals.
+The Trail itself is a ‘public right of way’ - this means that you have a legal right to walk across the land as long as you keep on the Thames Path.
 The National Trails Office does not own any of the land the Thames Path passes over, but co-ordinates the management of the route.
-For further information about public rights of way, please visit Natural England's website.

 Who looks after it?

-A National Trails Management Group composed of representatives of the highway authorities through whose area the Trail passes (22 of them), Natural England, the Environment Agency and Tourism South East manages the Thames Path.
-The Management Group publishes a Thames Path Management Strategy to direct the management of the Trail for five years at a time; see our management page for further information.
+A National Trails Management Group composed of representatives of the highway authorities through whose area the Trail passes (10 of them), Natural England, the Environment Agency and Tourism South East manages the Thames Path from the Source in the Cotswolds to Hampton Court on the edge of London.
+The Management Group publishes a Thames Path Management Strategy to direct the management of the Trail for five years at a time, currently 2006 – 2011.

 Most of the day to day work is undertaken by a small team of National Trails staff, helped by Volunteers managed by the team, based within Oxfordshire County Council's Countryside Access – doing much of the physical maintenance and improvements, and providing a range of information for users.